 13. Enlist grandparents or someone trustworthy to take the pets and kids for moving day.
 These things do not mix well with moving at all.

 14. Contact charities in your area well before moving day and have them pick up all donations.
 It will take that off your plate.

 15. Have food and drink prepared for the movers if they are friends and family.
 People that are well fed and hydrated are much more likely to want to help.

 16. Tie all cords that go to one electronic device together so that it can be easily found later.
-Ziploc bag them together or use toilet paper tubes to seperate them in a box.
+Ziploc bag them together or use toilet paper tubes to separate them in a box.
 Be sure to clearly label them as well.

 17. Group hanging clothes in sets of three or four and cover them by putting a trash bag over them.
 Simply poke the hanger top through the center of the closed end and you have a garment bag on the cheap.

 18. Leverage Ebay and Craigslist and every other selling possibility as far in advance as possible of the move.
 Downsizing is your friend.